zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 ## Source of URL

-The URL is specifically set on a per TLD basis.
+The URL (or its absence) is determined based on public information, configuration and the given TLD.

 The following priority applies for determining the source of the URL:
 * Highest priority is [Backend configuration] if it is configured with